fabianfassnacht/QGIS_Tutorial_2/QGIS_Tutorial_2.md

 ![Figure 6: Changing the colour of the complete shapefile ](Figure_06.png)

+**Figure 6: Changing the colour of the complete shapefile**

 As a second option we will explore how to not only assign a new colour but also change the style and colour of the outline and the filling of the polygons. to change the fill-style of the polygons

 **we first click the area named "Fill" and marked with 1 in Figure 7.
 Then we can select any fill type we want from the list of option provided below.
 We could for example select a quite complex pattern such as the one marked with 6.
 Then, we can further customize the pattern of the filling and also the outline of each polygon by clicking through the areas marked with 2, 3, 4 and 5 and modify colors or line widths etc.**

 ![Figure 7: Changing the fill pattern and the colour of the outline of the shapefile ](Figure_07.png)

+**Figure 7: Changing the fill pattern and the colour of the outline of the shapefile **

 Please try out a few different settings and have a look how they affect the visualization in the main windows after you pressed the "apply" button and closed the "properties" dialogue by clicking "OK".